 - Recognise differences between simple, complicated and complex interventions

 - Describe ten key principles for evaluating complex interventions

 - Discuss the strengths and limitations of various approaches for evaluating complex interventions

 - Plan the application of methods for theory-driven evaluation

 - Appreciate the key issues for data analysis and presentation of findings

 The course will mix theory and practice, and give broad perspectives drawing on the participants’ own work and evaluation needs.
 Participants will be introduced to complex situations, complex interventions and innovative evaluation methodologies (e.g. theory-driven approaches, Realist Evaluation, & Developmental Evaluation).

-A copy of all course materials will be provided on USB (including presentations) plus a hard copy of any handouts/exercises where necessary.
 Participants are asked to provide their own laptop for the duration of the course.

 This course was developed with the National Institute for Health Research Collaboration for Leadership in Applied Health Research and Care for South Yorkshire (NIHR CLAHRC SY).

 The views and opinions expressed are those of the authors, are not necessarily those of the NHS, the NIHR or the Department of Health.